 Currency conversion.
 In other words, Canadian travellers searching for Canadian properties are being quoted in US dollars if they land on VRBO.com, a popular website amongst Canadians.

 Maybe nothing more than a coincidence, but the timing of the change does appear to coincide with Expedia’s purchase of HomeAway, which in turn owns VRBO.
 VRBO has been a strong vacation rental brand in Canada.
 What’s more, as a one-stop global platform, it came with superb multi-currency functionality.
 Once upon a time.

-On the other side of the equation, we have John, a long standing VRBO customer who owns a luxury ocean view vacation rental in Victoria BC.
+On the other side of the equation, we have John, a long standing VRBO host who owns a luxury ocean view vacation rental condo in Victoria BC.
 John charges $500 a day.
 But guess what?
-When Jane lands on his property listing, she is quoted $353.87 after clicking ‘view details’.
-No reference to currency.
-Meanwhile, Jane, quite happy with such a reasonable rate, continues on to the booking process.
+When Jane lands on his property listing, she is quoted $353.87.
+Meanwhile, Jane, quite happy with such a reasonable rate, continues on with the booking process.
 Then suddenly, for no apparent reason, the price jumps by more than 30% when John sends a final quote and request for payment.

 Two things happen; either Jane alerts John of the discrepancy and requests a discount for the error she assumes he has made.
 Or, Jane simply moves on leaving John none the wiser.